-Vietnam exemplifies an authoritarian regime that needs and thus seeks information from elections, but faces a limit in how many different types of information it can get from a single election.
+Vietnam exemplifies an authoritarian regime that needs and thus seeks information from elections but faces a limit in the types of information it can get from a single election.
 It is a single-party regime, which formally follows a parliamentary system but in practice is centrally ruled by the Communist Party of Vietnam (CPV).
 Like most authoritarian incumbents, the CPV needs a reliable flow of information from the citizenry and regime agents.
-Thanks to a large and deeply penetrating security apparatus, it has managed to secure much of this information (see Thayer 2014).
-It does not, however, have sufficient information on two variables: the distribution of regime support across sub-national units, and the quality of its subordinates at local levels of government.
+Thanks to a large and deeply penetrating security apparatus, it has secured much of this information (Thayer 2014).
+It does not, however, have sufficient information on two variables: the distribution of regime support across sub-national units and the quality of its subordinates at local levels of government.

-In terms of public support, the Vietnamese regime only has reasons to feel confident about its general level of popularity: the CPV benefits from a historical legacy as the revolutionary party that brought independence from the French in 1945 and unified the country in 1975, from the recent period of economic growth, as well as from its tight control over the media and other propaganda apparatus.
-Indeed, even international surveys such as the World Values Survey (2018) and the Asian Barometer Survey have consistently found very high levels of trust in the government.
-At the same time, the government in Hanoi cannot be confident about the distribution of its popularity among the population of more than 90 million and across a territory spanning more than 15 degrees latitude.
-Although protests or riots are rare, unrest has occasionally emerged from isolated pockets of dissatisfaction, such as in Binh Thuan in 2018, Hanoi in 2017, or Ha Tinh in 2016.
+In terms of public support, the Vietnamese regime only has reasons to feel confident about its general level of popularity: the CPV benefits from (a) a historical legacy as the revolutionary party that brought independence from the French in 1945 and unified the country in 1975, (b) the recent period of economic growth, and (c) its tight control over the media and other propaganda apparatus.
+Indeed, even international metrics such as the World Values Survey (2018) and the Asian Barometer Survey have consistently found very high levels of trust in the government.
+At the same time, the government in Hanoi cannot be confident about the distribution of its popularity among the population of more than 90 million and across a territory spanning more than 15 degrees in latitude.
+Although protests or riots are rare, unrest has occasionally emerged from isolated pockets of dissatisfaction, such as in Binh Thuan in 2018, Hanoi in 2017, and Ha Tinh in 2016.